 Digestive enzymes aid in the breakdown and absorption of nutrients in the digestive tract.
 They can help those with leaky gut syndrome, as the condition often impairs digestive function.
 Digestive enzymes can help reduce inflammation and improve absorption of vitamins and minerals.
 Look for a supplement that contains a variety of enzymes, including protease, amylase, and lipase.

 Collagen is a protein that is essential for skin and joint health.
 It also plays a role in gut health, as it helps repair and strengthen the intestinal lining.
 Collagen supplementation has been shown to reduce inflammation, improve gut function, and promote healing of the gut lining.
 Look for a collagen supplement that is hydrolyzed, as this form is more easily absorbed by the body.

 Slippery elm bark has been in use since the medieval period.
 It is well useful for its beneficial properties to humans and to the gut in particular.

-The suggested serving size is 700 mg once a day, or as directed by your doctor (x).
+The suggested serving size for slippery elm bark extract powder is 700 mg once a day, or as directed by your doctor.

 Pure L-Glutamine Powder

 Glutamine is an essential amino acid required by the digestive tract.
-It is best known for its function in repair of the gut lining.
-It has also been shown to support the growth and survival of intestinal cells or enterocytes (x).
+It is famous for its function in repair of the gut lining.
+It has also been shown to support the growth and survival of intestinal cells or enterocytes.

-Take 1 or 2 capsules up to three times a day, about an hour before eating.
-Consult with a doctor before adding this to your diet and avoid entirely if you are pregnant, have Crohn’s disease or liver damage (x).
+Take 1 or 2 glutamine capsules up to three times a day, about an hour before eating.
+Consult with a doctor before adding this to your diet and avoid entirely if you are pregnant, have Crohn’s disease or liver damage.

-Take ¼ teaspoon or as directed by a doctor (x).
+Take ¼ teaspoon of licorice root extract powder or as directed by a doctor.